mesosphere/dcos-docs-site/pages/dkp/konvoy/1.7/upgrade/upgrade-cli/index.md

 This command lists all the available versions to which your current CLI can be upgraded.
 This list also shows the default Kubernetes version of each Konvoy version.

-This command uses the Docker Hub to fetch all the available Konvoy versions.
+This command uses Docker Hub to fetch all the available Konvoy versions.

-<p class="message--note"><strong>NOTE: </strong>This functionality is only supported for CLI where the Konvoy version is greater or equal to <strong>v1.1.4</strong>.</p>

 ### Using a private Docker registry